 33 million Americans claim Irish ancestry, but St. Patrick’s Day is celebrated by the Irish and non-Irish alike.
 Today, greater than 122 million Americans celebrate Saint Patrick in one form or another.
-All this celebrating leads to profitable business, primarily in the form of food and alcohol consumption.
-Most celebrants probably never give a thought as to how all of that beer, corned beef, and parade gear move across the country during the weeks leading up to the holiday, but move it does.
+All these celebrating people lead to profitable businesses, primarily in food and alcohol consumption.
+Most celebrants probably never think about how all that beer, corned beef, and parade gear move across the country during the weeks leading up to the holiday, but move it does.

-While the Irish holiday places fourth as the most popular drinking holiday, St. Patrick’s Day ranks eighth in spending among major holidays in the U.S. In 2015, the average American spent $37 on St. Patty’s Day, making it a $4.14 billion-dollar-day nationally.
-Now it’s time to break down that 4-billion dollars and see how it looks on the American roadways and seaways.
+While the Irish holiday places fourth as the most popular drinking holiday, St. Patrick’s Day ranks eighth in spending among major holidays in the U.S. In 2023, the average American will spend $44 on St. Patty’s Day, making it a $6 billion-dollar-day nationally.
+Now it’s time to break down those 6 billion dollars and see how it looks on the American roadways and seaways.

 Corned Beef & Cabbage

-2.3 billion pounds of cabbage is the equivalent to 28,750 fully loaded semi trailers.
+2.3 billion pounds of cabbage is equivalent to 28,750 fully loaded semi-trailers.
 And they are all on the road making deliveries the week before the holiday.

-In conjunction with cabbage, 26.1 billion pounds of beef are produced and transported (based on 2009 figures).
-For reference, this value equals the weight of 6,525,000 cars and equal 326,250 fully loaded semi trailers.
+In conjunction with cabbage, 26.1 billion pounds of beef are produced and transported.
+For reference, this value equals the weight of 6,525,000 cars and equal 326,250 fully loaded semi-trailers.
 E.W.
 Grobbel and Sons in Detroit report that St. Patrick’s Day requires over 300 truckloads carrying 40,000 pounds of beef each shipped across the country from their company alone.

 The clothing industry also has an in on the holiday.
-In 2015, 82 percent of celebrants wore green.
-Interestingly, the Irish tradition is to wear the colors of the Irish flag: green, white and orange.
+In 2021, 82 percent of celebrants wore green.
+Interestingly, the Irish tradition is to wear the colors of the Irish flag: green, white, and orange.
 In the U.S., however, the tradition is all green.
 The price of a “Kiss Me, I’m Irish” t-shirt on CafePress runs $23.99 and starts at $15.95 on Amazon.
-Each of these shirts will be packaged and shipped via parcel to their recipient.
+These shirts will be packaged and shipped via parcel to their recipient.

 As of 2013, the U.S. contained 162 synthetic dye and pigment manufacturing establishments.
-This fact supports Chicago’s city-wide celebration that not only hosts a parade but includes using 45 pounds of vegetable-based dye to turn the Chicago River green since 1964.
-The White House and others utilize these companies to dye fountains green every March.
+This fact supports Chicago’s city-wide celebration that hosts a parade and includes using 45 pounds of vegetable-based dye to turn the Chicago River green since 1964.
+The White House and others use these companies to dye green fountains every March.